rotki/rotki/docs/index.rst

 Where to start?
 ---------------

 If this is the first time looking at rotki you will probably want to visit the :doc:`Installation Guide<installation_guide>`.
-Once you have succesfully managed to install rotki you can proceed to the :doc:`Usage Guide<usage_guide>`.
+Once you have successfully managed to install rotki you can proceed to the :doc:`Usage Guide<usage_guide>`.
 If you wish to contribute to Rotkehlhen please check the :doc:`Contribution Guide<contribute>`.

 Contents